Hinahanap-Hanap Kita: Daniel Padilla version

-"Hinahanap-Hanap Kita" is the first digital single by Filipino actor Daniel Padilla, which was released online as a radio single on April 20, 2012 and later on his self-titled debut album, Daniel Padilla on May 27, 2012.
+In 2012, Filipino actor Daniel Padilla covered "Hinahanap-Hanap Kita" as his debut single which was released online on April 20, 2012 as a radio single.
+It is included on his self-titled debut EP, Daniel Padilla, released on May 27, 2012.
 It also featured in his prime-time show Princess and I and on its soundtrack Love Songs from Princess and I which was released on June 15, 2012.

 Background

-"Hinahanap-Hanap Kita" was the first commercial digital single released from Padilla's self-titled debut album, which was released on April 20, 2012.
+"Hinahanap-Hanap Kita" was the first commercial digital single released from Padilla's self-titled debut EP, which was released on April 20, 2012.
 The song became a mainstream radio hit, and was also used as one of the theme songs of ABS-CBN's television series, Princess and I, in which he had a lead role alongside Kathryn Bernardo.
 It was adopted as well for a television commercial of Whisper.

 Other versions

-The song has been covered by Regine Velasquez (2003), Sitti (2007), Jolina Magdangal and Dennis Trillo (2009), Rey Cantong (2014) and by Harana (2017).
+The song has been covered by Regine Velasquez (2003), Sitti (2007), Jolina Magdangal and Dennis Trillo (2009), Rey Cantong (2014), Harana (2017), Jona (2019) and Julie Anne San Jose (2023).